Peggy Bennett: Early life, education, and career

 Bennett grew up in White Bear Lake, Minnesota.
 She graduated from Mound Westonka High School in Mound, Minnesota; from Crown College in St. Bonifacius, Minnesota, with a Bachelor of Arts in education; and from St. Cloud State University in 1981 with a Master of Arts in special education.

 Before entering politics, Bennett was a first-grade public school teacher in Albert Lea for 33 years.

 Minnesota House of Representatives

 Bennett was elected to the Minnesota House of Representatives in 2014, and has been reelected every two years since.
-She defeated one-term DFL incumbent Shannon Savick, criticizing Savic and Democrats for raising taxes.
+She defeated one-term DFL incumbent Shannon Savick, criticizing Savick and Democrats for raising taxes.
 During the 2016 Republican Presidential Primary, Bennett joined two dozen state lawmakers in endorsing Florida Senator Marco Rubio.

 Bennett is the minority lead on the Education Policy Committee and serves on the Education Finance and Veterans and Military Affairs Finance and Policy Committees.
 From 2015-16, Bennett served as vice chair of the Education Innovation Policy Committee.
 She was an assistant minority leader from 2019 to 2022.